5 Common Side-Effects of Vaccination in Babies

 5. Irritability

-These are some of the common side-effects that you may notice after your baby gets a shot.
-However, if any of the given side-effects get serious or your baby seems to be very uncomfortable and restless, you should seek medical help.
+These are some of the common side effects that you may notice after your baby gets a shot.
+However, if any of the given side effects get serious or your baby seems to be very uncomfortable and restless, you should seek medical help.

-What Should You Do if Your Baby Has Side-Effects?
+What Should You Do if Your Baby Has Side Effects?

 As a parent, it is very difficult to see your baby in any kind of pain and discomfort.
 The first thing that you should do is calm your baby.
-Your baby may be in pain and thus applying warm compressions at the site of injection may help soothe the redness and swelling.
-You can even ask your doctor to administer any anti-inflammatory medicine to your baby to ease the pain and discomfort.
+Your baby may be in pain, and thus, applying warm compressions at the site of injection may help soothe the redness and swelling.
+You can even ask your doctor to administer any anti-inflammatory medicine to your baby to ease the pain and discomfort (8).
 Though there are many over-the-counter medicines available in the market, and it is best to seek your doctor’s advice on the same.
 Exercise caution while lifting your baby and refrain from touching the site where the vaccine has been given.
 Sometimes moving the arm or leg where the vaccine had been administered helps in relieving the pain.

-How Long Does a Baby’s Vaccination Side-Effects Last?
+How Long Does a Baby’s Vaccination Side Effects Last?

-When to Call a Doctor
+When to Call a Doctor?

 - If your baby is crying non-stop for more than three hours (make sure your baby is not crying because of colic).